-District- Wide Behavioral Expectations Examples of Expected Behaviors Level 2 Infractions Possible Corrective Strategies: Multiple strategies may be used depending on individual student's needs.
-This is not meant to be an exhaustive list Be Respectful Consider other people's feelings and respect personal space of others Politely follow adult requests Keep your hands, feet and objects to yourself at all times Aggressive Inappropriate Physical Contact Student engages in aggressive physical contact.
-(Example: scratching) Class Disturbance/Prevent Orderly Instruction Student displays behaviors that cause continued interruptions to instruction.
+District-wide Behavioral Expectations Examples of Expected Behaviors Level 2 Infractions Level 2 Infractions - Discipline incidents that should be managed by the teacher with the possible assistance from an administrator.
+These infractions will be addressed with corrective strategies that will NOT include removal from school (out-of-school suspension).
+Possible Corrective Strategies: Multiple strategies may be used depending on individual student's needs.
+(All Students' Corrective Strategy documentation will be maintained for referral to PBIS/RTI Team if necessary) This is not meant to be an exhaustive list.
+BE Respectful Consider other people's feelings and respect personal space of others Politely follow adult requests Keep your hands, feet and objects to yourself at all times Aggressive Inappropriate Physical Contact Student engages in aggressive physical contact.
+(Example: Scratching, pushing in line, spitting at) Class Disturbance/Prevent Orderly Instruction Student displays behaviors that cause continued interruptions to instruction.
 Includes, but is not limited to sustained loud talking, yelling or screaming, making noises, throwing objects, and/or sustained out of seat behavior.
-Student continues to violate classroom rules after committing more than (3) Level 1 Infractions that have been proactively addressed by the classroom rules after committing more than (3) Level 1 Infractions that have been proactively addressed by the classroom rules after committing proactive PBIS strategies.
-Repetitive Profane/Obscene Communication (Not directed at) Student continues to use inappropriate language in conversation or in relation to frustration but is not used as a form of intentional disrespect toward school personnel and/or peers.
-Profane/Obscene Communication (Directed Act) Student uses inappropriate language as a form of intentional disrespect toward peers.
-Disrespect for Authority After being redirected by an adult, student continues refusing to follow adult directions Indecent behavior Student performs, writes, and/or draws pictures/images that are considered indecent, offensive, disgusting and/or disturbing according to local community social norms. (ex. note with profanity, pictures of inappropriate things) Threatening Student delivers disrespectful messages to peers with no intent of follow-through.
-Ex.
-Getting mad and threatening to hurt him/ her.
-Disobeving or Refusing to Comply with any Reasonable Request Student fails to follow adult directions or directives after more than three (3) documented attempts by the adult to use PBIS methods, such as redirecting, re-teaching and modeling behavior to gain the compliance of the student.
-Harassing or Intimidating Communications Repeated use of words, gestures, photographs, drawings or any other form of communication to intimidate or harass another stud MANDATORY: Any student receiving his/her fourth full-day removal from instruction by either ISS and/or OSS during any given semester shall be referred by the school administrator to the school's Response to Intervention Team to determine whether supplemental and/or intensive intervention strategies and supports are necessary to address student's behavior.
+Student continues to violate classroom rules after committing more than (3) Level 1 Infractions that have been proactively addressed by the classroom faculty member using proactive PBIS strategies.
+Repetitive Profane/Obscene Communication (Not Directed At) Student continues to use inappropriate language in conversation or in relation to frustration but is not used as a form of intentional disrespect toward school personnel and/or peers.
+Profane/Obscene Communication (Directed At) Student uses inappropriate language as a form of intentional disrespect toward peers.
+Disrespect for Authority After being redirected by an adult the student continues refusing to follow adult directives.
+Ex: sustained noncompliance, arguing with adult, raising voice Indecent Behavior Student performs, writes, and/or draws pictures/images that are considered indecent, offensive, disgusting and/or disturbing according to local community social norms. (ex. note with profanity, pictures of inappropriate things) Threatening Student delivers threatening message with no intent to follow-through.
+Ex: Making threats to hurt another when angry or frustrated.
+Disobeying or Refusing to Comply with any Reasonable Request Student fails to follow adult directions or directives after more than three (3) documented attempts by the adult to use PBIS methods, such as redirecting, re-teaching and modeling behavior to gain the compliance of the student.
+Harassing or Intimidating Communications Repeated use of words, gestures, photographs, drawings or any other form of communication to intimidate or harass another student.
+Engaging in Mutu MANDATORY: Any student receiving his/her fourth full-day removal from instruction by either ISS and/or OSS during any given semester shall be referred by the school administrator to the school's Response to Intervention Team to determine whether supplemental and/or intensive intervention strategies and supports are necessary to address student's behavior.
 Note: In the event a student receives his/her THIRD Level 2 Infraction referral, the school administrator will ensure that Level 2 corrective strategies were utilized for the first two Level 2 infractions before treating the third Infraction as Level 3 Infraction.
+Students engage in inappropriate actions on the school campus such as kissing and other unacceptable behaviors.
+36